Margut: Middle Ages Margut

 The main event marking the historic medieval period of Margut is the signature of the peace, in 980, between Emperor Otto II (955 - 7 December 983) and King Lothair of France.
 In the summer of 978, Lothaire led a raid against Aachen, but the imperial family escaped.
 Otto in retaliation invaded northern France in the autumn and besieged Paris, defended by Hugh Capet.
 After three days the Emperor retreated pursued by the French.
 He lost his rearguard during the crossing of the Aisne river.
 It was not until 980 that peace was signed in Margut, which was then located at the border between the two kingdoms, ending the Franco-German war of 978–980.

-Another event mentioned by abbot Hamon in his monograph, was the donation by the Count of Chiny to the monastery of Orval in 1173.
+Another event mentioned by abbot Hamon in his monograph was the donation by the Count of Chiny to the monastery of Orval in 1173.
 This involved the donation of pre Carité, Caritas, located on the banks of Margut.
 In the 1340s the village was sold to the Count of Luxembourg, Jean the Blind.
 Margut then follows the history of the County of Luxembourg until its attachment to the Kingdom of France with the Treaty of the Pyrenees in 1659.
 In 1443, the conquest of Luxembourg by Philip the Good ended.
 Margut became part of a group that became known as the Burgundian Netherlands.
 In 1477, the granddaughter of Philip the Good of Burgundy, Marguerite married Maximilian I, Holy Roman Emperor and her dowry, in addition to the Franche-Comté, was the Burgundian Netherlands.

 Sixteenth through eighteenth centuries

 Throughout the sixteenth century, the village had to suffer various conflicts that had bloodied the region, including wars between the Empire and the Kingdom of France and the Wars of Religion.
 In 1623, then in the midst of the Thirty Years' War, Margut was plundered by the troops of Ernst von Mansfeld, then in 1635 by the mercenaries commanded by Johann von Werth.
 They were known for their extreme cruelty and left a terrible memory.
 Meyrac in his Géographie illustrée des Ardennes tells us that the inhabitants of Margut "were forced to flee after being hunted like wild beasts."
 With the Treaty of the Pyrenees in 1659, Margut finally became French.
-In 1662, Margut is erected to Duchy-Peerage by Louis XIV of France in favor of Eugene Maurice, Count of Soissons.
+In 1662, Margut is erected to Duchy-Peerage by King Louis XIV in favor of Eugene Maurice, Count of Soissons.
 Throughout the eighteenth century, the inhabitants of Margut came into conflict with several neighboring towns (La Ferte, Fromy, Signy-Montlibert ...) and even against the monks of Orval.
 In 1793, the detachment of soldiers who burned the monastery of Orval, formerly the owner of extensive lands and properties in the area was Margut.